carlosvmonzon/pyTIDES/README.md

 )
 ```

-Planets are marked **S** (circumstellar — orbits one star) or **P** (circumbinary —
+Planets are marked **S** (circumstellar, orbits one star) or **P** (circumbinary,
 orbits a binary's barycenter).
 Below, each key's diagram is a schematic (not to
 scale, semi-major axes are log-compressed for legibility) where dot size encodes
-relative mass and distance from its parent encodes relative orbital separation —
+relative mass and distance from its parent encodes relative orbital separation:
 <span style="color:#e8a33d">●</span> star, <span style="color:#4C78A8">●</span> planet,
 <span style="color:#8a8a8a">●</span> moon.
 The dashed connector for each body doesn't
-necessarily run to its parent's own dot: it runs to the mass-weighted **barycenter**
+necessarily run to its parent's own dot; it runs to the mass-weighted **barycenter**
-(marked "+") of everything that body's orbit is actually anchored to — which can be a
+(marked "+") of everything that body's orbit is actually anchored to, which can be a
 combination of the parent, closer siblings, and the parent's whole ancestor chain
 (see the note below).
 These diagrams are generated by feeding those compressed
 semi-major axes into the real `HierarchicalSystem` machinery, so they show exactly